Press enter to search, esc to close

 We may also, if appropriate, invite you to a meeting to discuss your complaint.
 You do not have to attend if you do not wish to or if you are unable to do so.
 We will be happy to discuss the matter with you on the telephone.

 We will write to you at the end of our investigation to tell you what we have done and what we propose to do to resolve your complaint.
-Where possible, we will aim to do this within 28 days of the date of our letter of acknowledgement.
+Where possible, we will aim to do this within 28 days of the date of our acknowledgement of your complaint.

 If you are still unhappy you can ask the Scottish Legal Complaints Commission (SLCC) to look into your complaint.
+They will look at your complaint independently and it will not affect how we handle your matter.
 You can contact the SLCC:

 Scottish Legal Complaints Commission